rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-external-lb/_index.md

     INFO[0101] Finished building Kubernetes cluster successfully
     ```

-## 11. Backup Auto-Generated Config File
+## 11. Back Up Auto-Generated Config File

 During installation, RKE automatically generates a config file named `kube_config_rancher-cluster.yml` in the same directory as the RKE binary.
 Copy this file and back it up to a safe location.
 You'll use this file later when upgrading Rancher Server.